 - To perfect a credit-debit match, build tolerances into your reconciliation rules that match your business model.
 These include allowing for trade and cash discounts or freight charges.

-Smyyth utilizes the power of artificial intelligence (AI) and configurable rules to automate the matching and reconciliation process for high-volume receivables and payables.
-Using multi-level, configurable rules, we customize a reconciliation platform distinctive to a client’s business practices.
+Carixa utilizes the power of machine learning and configurable rules to automate the matching and reconciliation process for high-volume receivables reconciliations.
+Using multi-level, configurable rules, we customize a reconciliation platform for your company’s business practices.

-- Carixa conversion of customer transaction codes to your standardized codes so there is a basis for a match.
+- Carixa automated conversion of customer transaction codes to your standardized.

-- Import data directly from a third-party returns center.
+- Import data directly from third-party returns centers.